Isolated for months, island crew sees pandemic for 1st time

 “It’s not normal for me.
 But everyone is like, yeah, this is what we do now.
 This is how we live,” he said.

-Leading the camp on Kure was wildlife biologist Naomi Worcester, 43, and her partner, Matthew Saunter.
+Leading the camp on Kure was wildlife biologist Naomi Worcester, 43, and her partner, Matthew Saunter, who live together in Honolulu.

 Worcester first visited the island in 2010 and has returned every year since.
 She’s a veteran of remote fieldwork in Alaska, Washington, Wyoming and the Sierra Nevada mountains.